annaesvensson/yellow-toc/README.md

 <p align="center"><img src="toc-screenshot.png?raw=true" alt="Screenshot"></p>

+## How to install an extension

+[Download ZIP file](https://github.com/annaesvensson/yellow-toc/archive/main.zip) and copy it into your `system/extensions` folder.
+[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 ## How to make a table of contents

 Create a `[toc]` shortcut.
 The table of contents is automatically generated from the headings.